marianaguerrer0/Intro-to-C/README.md

 # Intro-to-C
-//Throughout my experience in the Intro to C class at UCF, I have collected a number of projects present in this repository.
+Throughout my experience in the Intro to C class at UCF, I have collected a number of projects present in this repository.